Woweeza/Linus_BlueStampPortfolio/index.md

 ## Summary

 My starter project was the BlueStamp Arduino Starter.
 There is an Arduino Uno Board and Arduino Shield stacked on top of each other and they are connected to a breadboard with a circuit where a red LED light lights up when you press a button.
+It is meant to have one input of my choice which could be a switch, button, pressure sensor, and much more.
+And one output of my choice which could be a motor or a light.
+The Arduino Uno Board came pre-built and I just had to connect wires to it, but I had to solder all the parts onto my Arduino Shield to build it.

 ## Components used